Mobile Phone Safety

 Franz Adlkofer of the Verum Foundation found that the newer 3G UMTS technology may cause 10 times the rate of DNA damage over GSM, as reported in Devra Davis's book Disconnect and by Powerwatch UK.

 The Council of Europe raised concerns on "continuous pulse waves" and several studies have found different severities of biological effects between UMTS, GSM, and CDMA.
-However, such comparisons become quickly outdated as we move to newer 4G technologies.
+However, such comparisons become quickly outdated as we move to newer 4G and 5G technologies.

 The Interphone Analysis on Cell Phones and Cancer

-Interphone's study on cell phones and cancer came before the immense popularity of smart phones, when most cell phones are probably in "standby" modes when they are not used.
+Interphone's study on cell phones and cancer took place before the immense popularity of smart phones, when most cell phones are probably in "standby" modes when they are not used.
 Still, it found heavy users had an increased risk after 10 years.
 This heavy use has been described as being on average 30 minutes or more a day of cell phone use.

 Widespread heavy usage has only begun in the last few years.
 Devra Davis cautions that it takes decades to see effects in epidemiological studies, but we should not wait for enough people to be harmed before taking action.
 Even with smoking, there was a 20-year lag, and the lag may be shorter for smart phones and heavy users, and especially young people who have greater vulnerability.